Undergraduate Academic Advising/Academic

-To progress satisfactorily through a degree program, each student must have available ample and accurate academic advisement, tailored to individual educational needs.
+To progress satisfactorily through a degree program, each student must have accessible academic advisement, tailored to individual educational needs.
 Florida State University is committed to a strong program of effective academic advising for all of its students.
-Florida State University understands academic advisement to be a function considerably broader than assistance with course scheduling.
+Florida State University understands academic advisement to be a function considerably broader than assistance with course registration.
 Academic advising is a process that helps students interpret the values and benefits of higher education, assists students in their choice of educational and career objectives commensurate with interests and abilities, and examines the consequences of possible short- and long-range goals.

 The Student's Role in Advisement

 Florida State University expects students to assume an ever-increasing responsibility for their own academic progress as they move through the University.
 To accomplish this goal, each student will:

 - Assume responsibility for knowing the rules, regulations, and policies of the University and the requirements pertaining to the student's degree program and will consult the University General Bulletin and Registration Guide for up-to-date information;

 - Furnish a current address and immediately inform the Office of the University Registrar of any changes of address;